stephenredfield/InstructorResources/TAOrganization.md

 supplemental explorations, status on development of explorations, etc.;
   - an end-of-term meeting where responsibilities are officially divested prior to final grade-posting.

+## TA Evaluation
+Feedback is important, especially at the beginning of a job.
+Early and frequent feedback (highlighting both the things that are going well and the things that need improvement) will help to improve our classes and help clarify expectations.
+Therefore, faculty are encouraged to meet with the GTAs assigned to their classes early and regularly to set clear expectations and let them know if they are straying.
+It is great to meet in person, but we recommend following up with email to help overcome any communication barriers and remove any uncertainty that may arise from a face-to-face meeting.

+Formal evaluations of GTAs are required by the [CGE-OSU contract (Article 15)](https://hr.oregonstate.edu/employees/administrators-supervisors/graduate-employee-cge-contract-resources).
+In EECS, faculty are asked to evaluate all GTAs assigned to their courses at the end of every quarter on whether they meet the following criteria:
+- possessed, demonstrated or showed the ability to learn the technical and academic content necessary to answer student questions, competently grade, and perform other duties for this particularly class; and
+- performed tasks on time, responded quickly and professionally to emails and other communications, showed up to meetings and office hours on time, and acted ethically, fairly and consistently.
+At the end of the academic year, this feedback will be summarized in an evaluation letter and made available to the GTA.
+GTAs who do not meet expectations in one or both aspects will be informed in writing with constructive criticism and a plan for improving performance as soon as possible, ideally before the start of a new academic quarter.
+If a GTA continues to underperform, despite notice and progressive and commensurate intervention, the GTA’s contract may be suspended or the student may become ineligible for a GTA position in the future.
+Students may refute any charges and may seek the support of Union representatives.
+Refer to Article 17 of the CGE-OSU contract for details.

+Above all else, the aim is to improve the performance of our GTAs so that our classes run smoothly and the educational experience for both undergraduate and graduate students is a positive one.
+The School of EECS will also recognize our most outstanding GTAs with awards at the end of the academic year.